-Mirroring-You can start, stop, pause and resume mirroring for any job that is running.
+• Mirroring-You can start, stop, pause and resume mirroring for any job that is running.

-When pausing a mirror, Carbonite Move stops queuing mirror data on the source but maintains a pointer to determine what information still needs to be mirrored to the target.
+When pausing a mirror, Double-Take stops queuing mirror data on the source but maintains a pointer to determine what information still needs to be mirrored to the target.
 Therefore, when resuming a paused mirror, the process continues where it left off.

-When stopping a mirror, Carbonite Move stops queuing mirror data on the source and does not maintain a pointer to determine what information still needs to be mirrored to the target.
+When stopping a mirror, Double-Take stops queuing mirror data on the source and does not maintain a pointer to determine what information still needs to be mirrored to the target.
 Therefore, when starting a mirror that has been stopped, you will need to decide what type of mirror to perform.

 - Mirror Options-Choose a comparison method and whether to mirror the entire file or only the bytes that differ in each file. - Do not compare files.
-Send the entire file.-Carbonite Move will not perform any comparisons between the files on the source and target.
-All files will be mirrored to the target, sending the entire file. - Compare file attributes.
-Send the attributes and bytes that differ.-Carbonite Move will compare file attributes and will mirror only the attributes and bytes that are different. - Compare file attributes and data.
-Send the attributes and bytes that differ.-Carbonite Move will compare file attributes and the file data and will mirror only the attributes and bytes that are different. - Calculate size of protected data before mirroring-Specify if you want Carbonite Move to determine the mirroring percentage calculation based on the amount of data being protected.
+Send the entire file.-Double-Take will not perform any comparisons between the files on the source and target.
+All files will be mirrored to the target, sending the entire file.
+This is equivalent to selecting the mirror all files option prior to Double-Take version 7.1. - Compare file attributes and data.
+Send the attributes and bytes that differ.-Double-Take will compare file attributes and the file data and will mirror only the attributes and bytes that are different.
+This is equivalent to selecting the mirror different files and use block checksum options prior to Double-Take version 7.1.
+If you are using a database application on your source, select this option. - Calculate size of protected data before mirroring-Specify if you want Double-Take to determine the mirroring percentage calculation based on the amount of data being protected.
 If you enable this option, the calculation will begin when mirroring begins.
 For the initial mirror, the percentage will display after the calculation is complete, adjusting to the amount of the mirror that has completed during the time it took to complete the calculation.
 Subsequent mirrors will initially use the last calculated size and display an approximate percentage.
 Once the calculation is complete, the percentage will automatically adjust down or up to indicate the amount that has been completed.
 Disabling calculation will result in the mirror status not showing the percentage complete or the number of bytes remaining to be mirrored.